 Please go to our page on Head Lice for further information.

-A highly contagious illness that affects children in most cases between 5 and 9 years.
+Highly contagious child scalp conditions or illness that affects those between 5 and 9 years.
 Adults may be affected in which case symptoms tend to be far more severe.

 Symptoms at early stages include: headaches, feeling unwell, a slight fever and skin rash.
 Anything between 10 & 21 days after exposure the presence of a red itchy rash may appear in company with spots that may appear on the scalp as well as chest, back face and limbs.
 The spots present themselves as small fluid filled blisters which in time open and crust over.
 Other spots may appear (for 5 – 7 day).
 Infecting of others may being 1 – 2 days prior to the rash appearing and after the last of the new blisters have appeared.